flippyhead/admiral/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+This project was heavily inspired by [this blog post](http://www.thoughtworks.com/mingle/news/scaling/2015/01/06/How-Mingle-Built-ElasticSearch-Cluster.html) -- thanks ThoughtWorks!